-The Public Sector Employers’ Council (PSEC) Secretariat carries out the mandate of the Public Sector Employers’ Council, which is responsible for strategic coordination of labour relations, total compensation planning and human resource management, and for the broader public sector.
+The Public Sector Employers’ Council Secretariat (PSEC Secretariat) carries out the mandate of the Public Sector Employers’ Council, which is responsible for strategic coordination of labour relations, total compensation planning and human resource management for the broader provincial public sector.
 It also represents the B.C. government in its role as a partner in public sector pension plans.

 Under the oversight of the Council, the PSEC Secretariat:

 - Develops and coordinates labour relations policies and practices in the public sector and in public sector bargaining

 - Directs public sector employers on compensation planning for excluded and executive employees, including chief executive officers

 - Provides support to the Appointee Remuneration Committee to administer remuneration for appointments to the B.C. government boards and tribunals